ibexa/documentation-developer/docs/permissions/limitation_reference.md

 For more information on how to restrict User's access to part of the Subtree follow [the example in the Admin management section](permission_use_cases.md#restrict-editing-to-part-of-the-tree).

-## Version Lock Limitation
+## Version Lock limitation

-The Version Lock (`VersionLock`) Limitation specifies whether the User can perform actions, for example, edit or unlock, on content items that are in a workflow.
+The Version Lock (`VersionLock`) limitation specifies whether the User can perform actions, for example, edit or unlock, on content items that are in a workflow.

-This Limitation can be used as a Role Limitation.
+This limitation can be used as a role limitation.

 ### Possible values